amcurley/GA_projects/Projects/project_3-master/.ipynb_checkpoints/README-checkpoint.md

 **LSTM RNN**
 - I was able to achieve an accuracy score of 81.60%

 Since the model with the highest accuracy is the Gridseached Naive Bayes model with an accuracy score of 86.15%.
 I will choose this model as my final model.
-I plan to add a few more models to this project and continue tuning hyperparamter's.

 This is the confusion matrix for that model:

 ![](./assets/naive_bayes_gs_cm.png)

 With this model I was able to achive a very good accuracy and a fairly low missclassification rate for how close these subreddits are to each other in terms of content and topics.
+For future model iterations I would like to get the misclassifcation rate to below 10% but for how closely related these topics are it is satisfactory.
 Accuracy and missclassification rate are metrics that will be important to monitor in future advancements of this project.

 <a name="c&r"></a>